FrancescoJo/springboot-multimodule-kotlin/README.md

   For your own configuration, read the official document and modify `gradle/scripts/static-analysis-detekt.gradle` file.

 ## TO-DOs
-- Make Pre/Post authorise works properly
 - Spring RESTDoc support
-- Fix all code warnings
+- Fix all Detekt code warnings